apache/doris/docs/en/docs/sql-manual/sql-functions/spatial-functions/st-angle.md

 ### description

-输入三个点，它们表示两条相交的线。返回这些线之间的夹角。点 2 和点 1 表示第一条线，点 2 和点 3 表示第二条线。这些线之间的夹角以弧度表示，范围为 [0, 2pi)。夹角按顺时针方向从第一条线开始测量，直至第二条线。
+Enter three point, which represent two intersecting lines.
+Returns the angle between these lines.
+Point 2 and point 1 represent the first line and point 2 and point 3 represent the second line.
+The angle between these lines is in radians, in the range [0, 2pi).
+The angle is measured clockwise from the first line to the second line.

-ST_ANGLE 存在以下边缘情况：
+ST_ANGLE has the following edge cases:

-* 如果点 2 和点 3 相同，则返回 NULL。
+* If points 2 and 3 are the same, returns NULL.
-* 如果点 2 和点 1 相同，则返回 NULL。
+* If points 2 and 1 are the same, returns NULL.
-* 如果点 2 和点 3 是完全对映点，则返回 NULL。
+* If points 2 and 3 are exactly antipodal, returns NULL.
-* 如果点 2 和点 1 是完全对映点，则返回 NULL。
+* If points 2 and 1 are exactly antipodal, returns NULL.
-* 如果任何输入地理位置不是单点或为空地理位置，则会抛出错误。
+* If any of the input geographies are not single points or are the empty geography, then throws an error.

 ### example